KICS

 KICS (1550 AM) is a radio station broadcasting a sports format.
 Licensed to Hastings, Nebraska, United States, the station serves the Hastings-Grand Island-Kearney area.
-The station is currently owned by Flood Communications Tri-Cities, L.L.C. and features programming from ESPN Radio and Westwood One.
+The station is owned by Flood Communications Tri-Cities, L.L.C. and features programming from ESPN Radio and Westwood One.

-The majority of the programming is simulcast with sister station KXPN.
+The majority of the programming is simulcast with sister station KXPN in Kearney.